fredre/ILM/README.markdown

 Here is the full list of features planned for version 1.0 and what I have done so far

 * Allow user to select folder containing movies.
+[DONE]
-* Scan movie for folders and show in tree
+* Scan movie for folders and show in tree [DONE]
-* When movie is selected search TMDb and show possible matches
+* When movie is selected search TMDb and show possible matches [90% DONE]
-* Allow user to select movie from list to see more info
+* Allow user to select movie from list to see more info [90% DONE]
 * Provide button that goes back to search results for the movie
-* Save the movie in file alongside the movie file for off-line access
+* Save the movie in file alongside the movie file for off-line access [DONE]
-* Implement play button
+* Implement play button to open movie in media player
+* Implement quick preview [DONE]